Conformal invariance of the loop-erased percolation explorer: Tests of conformal invariance

-For each choice of domain, we compute two types of quantities to test conformal invariance.
-The first is the following random variable which depends on a parameter $r>0$.
-Fix a conformal map $\phi$ from our domain to the upper half plane which sends the starting point $z$ to the origin and the terminal point $w$ to $\infty$.
+We test conformal invariance in two ways.
+The first uses a family of random variables.
+Fix a conformal map $\phi$ from the domain to the upper half plane which sends the starting point $z$ to the origin and the terminal point $w$ to $\infty$.
+(There is a one parameter family of such maps.)
 We let $C_r$ be the curve in the domain whose image under $\phi$ is a semicircle of radius $r$ centered at the origin.
-We find the first point $P$ where the loop-erased percolation explorer crosses the curve $C_r$.
-The random variable is the polar angle of $\phi(P)$.
+We find the first point $p$ where the loop-erased percolation explorer crosses the curve $C_r$.
+The random variable is the polar angle of $\phi(p)$.
 (For convenience we divide this angle by $\pi$.)
-If the scaling limit is conformally invariant, then the distribution of this random variable should be the same for all domains, all choices of $z,w$ and all choices of the radius $r$.
+Just how this random variable depends on $r$ depends on the choice of $\phi$, so we do not parameterize the random variable by $r$ but rather by a parameter $t$ defined as follows.
+Consider the intersection of $C_r$ with the line from the starting point to the terminal point.
+Then $t$ is the distance from the starting point to this intersection divided by the distance from the starting point to the terminal point.
+If the scaling limit is conformally invariant, then the distribution of this random variable will be the same for all domains, all choices of $z,w$ and all choices of the parameter $t$.
 We will refer to this random variable as the ``first hit'' random variable.